oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 The main and dominant mind of ToshyFEN is at the front panel of his main body, while the auxilliary and recessive mind of ToshyFEN is in his controller.

 The dominant mind of ToshyFEN is named FEN while the recessive controller mind of ToshyFEN is named RBC.
 RBC is named that way because RBC is literaly a Toshiba RBC-AMSU51-EN controller.
+RBC also has control over ToshyFEN's TCB-AX32E2 wireless receiver.

 RBC is actually ToshyFEN's brain (because RBC is ToshyFEN's controller).
 If RBC is somehow gets damaged or killed, ToshyFEN would actually die.
 Yes, FEN would also die with RBC if RBC dies and vice versa.
 RBC is ToshyFEN's achilles' heel, and ToshyFEN would protect RBC.
 This is an irony because FEN is the dominant mind while RBC is the recessive and auxiliary mind despite RBC being ToshyFEN's brain.
+RBC is exposed to the outside world unlike [ToshyMEF](ToshyMEF.md)'s controller that is hidden behind a protective cover.
+ToshyFEN's wireless receiver is not his brain unlike RBC.

 FEN shows his face in the front panel physically, which means you can interact with his face.
 RBC shows his face in the lcd screen.
-RBC can't actually see well due to the quality of his lcd screen, but he can see.
+RBC can't actually see well due to the quality of his lcd screen, but he still can see.

 Both minds (FEN and RBC) prefers to be refered to as he/him because they both are the same person (ToshyFEN).
 They are not different a person, so don't refer to both of them as they/them, as you should refer to ToshyFEN as ToshyFEN if you want to refer to both minds.